INDAHGILIAN/Staff-Attendance/README.md

 #Features
 - Staff check in and check out
 - xamp will be used to store data inputed by the users
+- Attendance log
+- Responsive design

+* Technologies used
+- html used for the structure of the application
+- css and boostrap used for styling
+- javascript for alerts

+*Project structure